 In a real-life situation, poor data analysis could lead executives to pursue the wrong market for a new product, marketers to use the wrong incentives, and a business to miss a new industry trend that would have been very lucrative.

-Why use automated data processing software?
+Why should you use automated data processing software?